Brian-Pho/Textbook-Notes/about.md

 sidebar_link: true
 ---

 Hello and welcome to the CR4-DL (Cradle).
-On this site you'll find my notes from:
+On this site you'll find my notes from

 - the university courses that I've taken,
 - papers that I've found interesting, and